Sara Celin

 Camogli is an excellent starting point for those visiting the Riviera Ligure di Levante, from Genoa to the Cinque Terre.

-From here, you can also set off on various excursions into the Monte di Portofino Natural Park, a true paradise for nature and hiking enthusiasts with over 80 km of trails.
+From here, we can also set off on various excursions into the Monte di Portofino Natural Park, a true paradise for nature and hiking enthusiasts with over 80 km of trails.
+We recommend a trip to the Bay of San Fruttuoso and its Abbey, a Benedictine monastery dating back to the year 1000, located in a unique venue, in the woods of the Portofino promontory.

 How to reach Camogli

-Journey time from Genoa: about 20 minutes
+- Travel time from Genoa: about 20 minutes

-Journey time from La Spezia: about 1 hour
+- Travel time from La Spezia: about 1 hour